frejanordsiek/hdf5storage/README.rst

 Versions
 ========

 0.2.
 Feature release adding the following.
      * Ability to write Python 3.x ``int`` and Python 2.x ``long`` that are too large to fit into ``np.int64``.
 Doing so no longer raises an exception.
      * Ability to write ``np.bytes_`` with non-ASCII characters in them.
        Doing so no longer raises an exception.

+0.1.12.
+Bugfix release fixing the following bugs.
+In addition, copyright years were also updated and notices put in the Matlab files used for testing.
+        * Issue #32.
+Fixed transposing before reshaping ``np.ndarray``
+          when reading from HDF5 files where python metadata was stored but not Matlab metadata.
+        * Issue #33.
+Fixed the loss of the number of characters when reading empty numpy string arrays.
+        * Issue #34.
+Fixed a conversion error when ``np.chararray`` are written with Matlab metadata.

 0.1.11.
 Bugfix release fixing the following.
         * Issue #30.
 Fixed ``loadmat`` not opening files in read mode.